wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Spectrum Licensing
+-   Spectrum Licensing

--   •ISP/Telecommunications Licenses
+-   ISP/Telecommunications Licenses

--   •Tower permits for antennas
+-   Tower permits for antennas

--   •Transmission power and antenna gain limits
+-   Transmission power and antenna gain limits

--   •Certification of equipment
+-   Certification of equipment

--   •ISP Terms of Use
+-   ISP Terms of Use